-The information related to Maine residents that could have been subject to unauthorized access varied by individual but includes Social Security number and payment card information.
+The information that could have been subject to unauthorized access includes name, Social Security number and Driver's License or State ID number.

-Notice to Maine Resident
+Notice to Maine Residents

-On or about October 12, 2021, Copeland began providing written notice of this incident to affected individuals, which includes one (1) Maine resident.
+On May 25, 2022, PCS began providing written notice of this incident to impacted individuals.
+On or about May 27, 2022, PCS proceeded to provide written notice of this incident to nineteen (19) Maine residents.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.